Thompsonmina/Timely-Tasks/README.md

 ## Valist
 My project is published and built on valist.
-You can check out my project page here: [timely-tasks] (https://app.valist.io/thompson/timely-tasks) and you can also play around with the latest release of the dapp itself: blank
+You can check out my project page here: [timely-tasks] (https://app.valist.io/thompson/timely-tasks) and you can also play around with the latest release of the dapp itself: https://gateway.valist.io/ipfs/bafybeifom325skqvz7uoyit5mnlssi5looug5fgk224umpwthwchrqmapm

 ## Future Improvements